MagnusThome/RejsaRubberTrac/README.md

 # Device name

-The default Bluetooth name of each device is "RejsaRubber" + the last four bytes in the semi unique bluetooth MAC address, like this:
+The default Bluetooth name of each device is "RejsaRubber" __plus__ the last four bytes in the semi unique bluetooth MAC address, like this:
 - RejsaRubber6412051B - for a device with MAC address CC:C9:64:12:05:1B

 At compile time there is alternatively a choice of manually setting a device to one of four fixed names: